isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-02-27-post-Response by SPS Rahayu Mahzam at the Committee of Supply Debate 2023.md

 {:start="48"}
 48. There has been a significant increase in the number of PO applications, as well as orders granted.

-(a)       From 2019 to 2020, 319 PO applications were filed.
-146 POs were granted in that period.
+(a)       From 2019 to 2020, 319 PO applications were filed; 146 POs were granted in that period.

 (b)       From 2021 to 2022, there were 924 PO applications filed – 866 applications were filed from the operationalisation of the PHC on 1 June 2021 to 31 December 2022.